megmcca/lammps/doc/src/fix_qeq.rst

 The *qeq/shielded* style describes partial charges on atoms also as point charges, but uses a shielded Coulomb potential to describe the interaction between a pair of charged particles.
-Interaction through the shielded Coulomb is given by equation (13) of the :ref:`ReaxFF force field <vanDuin>` paper.
+Interaction through the shielded Coulomb is given by equation (13) of the paper describing the ReaxFF force field (:ref:`van Duin <vanDuin>`).
 The shielding accounts for charge overlap between charged particles at small separation.
 This style is the same as :doc:`fix qeq/reaxff <fix_qeq_reaxff>`, and can be used with :doc:`pair_style reaxff <pair_reaxff>`.
 Only the *chi*, *eta*, and